Jamesits/goinvoke/README.md

 }
 ```

-If you really want to load a DLL from your *working directory*, specify your intention explicitly with ".\\filename.dll".
+If you really want to load a DLL from your *working directory*, specify your intention explicitly with `".\\filename.dll"`.
 Loading a DLL from an arbitrary working directory might lead to serious security issues.
 DO NOT do this unless you know exactly what you are doing.